vincentoktav/vincentoktav.github.io/content/home/slider.md

 [[item]]
   title = "Quote of the day"
-  content = '\"When life gets you down do you wanna know what you’ve gotta do?
-Just keep swimming!” – Dory, Finding Nemo' align = "right"  # Choose `center`, `left`, or `right`.
+  content = '"When life gets you down do you wanna know what you’ve gotta do? <br /> Just keep swimming!” <br /> – Dory, Finding Nemo' align = "right"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).